 - 1 1/2 tablespoon corn starch

 - 1–3 tablespoons peanut oil, coconut or vegetable oil for frying – optional, see notes.

 - 1 large shallot, diced

 - 1 1/2 tablespoon chopped garlic

 - 2 tablespoons water

 - 2 teaspoons fish sauce ( or vegan fish sauce, or soy sauce)

-- 1 tablespoon soy sauce
+- 1 tablespoon soy sauce ( or liquid amino acids)

 - 1 tablespoon oyster sauce

-- 1 tablespoon sugar
+- 1 tablespoon honey, or sugar

 - 1 tablespoon garlic chili paste (Sambal chili paste)